petrakol/blockxpand-icp/README.md

 - **One‑click reward claims.** When compiled with the optional `claim` feature, the canister exposes `claim_all_rewards`.
 It verifies the caller’s principal and forwards claims to each DEX/adapter on your behalf, batching calls to save cycles.
 A deny‑list and rate limiter guard against abuse.

-- **Sub‑250 ms performance.** The aggregator library makes heavy use of concurrency (`join_all`), instruction‑count monitoring and warm caches to deliver responses in under 250 milliseconds and less than three billion cycles per query:contentReference[oaicite:0]{index=0}.
-A heartbeat warms caches and tops up cycles automatically:contentReference[oaicite:1]{index=1}.
+- **Sub‑250 ms performance.** The aggregator library makes heavy use of concurrency (`join_all`), instruction‑count monitoring and warm caches to deliver responses in under 250 milliseconds and less than three billion cycles per query.
+A heartbeat warms caches and tops up cycles automatically:contentReference.

 - **Extensible adapters.** New DEXes, ledgers or SNS reward sources can be added by implementing the `DexAdapter` trait and registering them in `config/ledgers.toml`.
-A generic `SnsAdapter` serves as a template for upcoming community projects:contentReference[oaicite:2]{index=2}.
+A generic `SnsAdapter` serves as a template for upcoming community projects.

 - **Deterministic builds & security.** The repository is a Cargo workspace with pinned dependencies.
-Integration tests spawn a local replica to exercise canisters end‑to‑end, and an external security audit found no critical issues:contentReference[oaicite:3]{index=3}.
-Stable memory is used to persist caches and metrics across upgrades:contentReference[oaicite:4]{index=4}.
+Integration tests spawn a local replica to exercise canisters end‑to‑end, and an external security audit found no critical issues.
+Stable memory is used to persist caches and metrics across upgrades.

 ## Architecture Overview